Our story

 We really love what we do, and love teaching our kids how to work hard and show up every. single. day.

-Our hives now live out in the country living their best life and we're trying to do the same in our little suburban home.
+Our hives now live out in the country living their best life, while we're trying to do the same in our suburban home.

 Our little apiary